fixthestatusquo/proca/README.md

 Please note that this project is released with a [Contributor Covenant](code_of_conduct.md).
 By participating in this project you agree to abide by its terms.

 # All the commands
+These are all the command line commands to build and manage the locale cache (by default under the config folder).
+To see all the other commands, check [proca-cli](https://github.com/fixthestatusquo/proca-cli/?tab=readme-ov-file#commands)

 <!-- commands -->
 * [`proca campaign markdown`](#proca-campaign-markdown)